 MUS 2950 Individual Guitar III

 Private instruction in guitar for the intermediate level student.
+Only offered for music majors.
 Course may be repeated for a maximum of 4 credits.
 (Prerequisite: MUS 1960 or permission of the instructor.)

 MUS 2960 Individual Guitar IV